Partron1/realtime-analytics-pipeline/README.md

 **Source:** IoT sensors in cities stream air quality data (PM2.5, PM10, CO, NO2, O3 levels every few seconds)

-- In this project I used Publish/Subscribe (Pub/sub) to BigQuery.
+- In this project I used Pub/sub to BigQuery

 The Pub/sub template is a streaming pipeline that can read JSON-formatted messages from a Pub/Sub topic and write them to a BigQuery table